backtrace-labs/bcd/README.md

 monitored.

-BCD currently allocates memory in a separate process on errors, which may not be suitable for errors that lack overcommit.
+BCD currently allocates memory in a separate process on errors, which may not be suitable for systems that lack overcommit.

 There is currently no way to unregister handles, but that limitation will be addressed shortly.